robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 ## The 1kB Page
 Many memory systems use a 4kB page size or larger.
 That size was not chosen here as the available memory is assumed to be small and a 4kB page size would result in too few pages of memory to support multiple tasks.
 A smaller page size results in less wasted space which is important with a small memory system.
 It’s a careful balance, an even smaller page size would waste less memory but would require a much larger page mapping ram.

+## Physical Page Zero (PPN=0)
+To avoid the necessity of an additional bit in the page mapping table to indicate active entries, a physical page number of zero shall indicate that the entry is available to be mapped.
+This means that physical memory page zero is not accessible.
+Note that a virtual address of zero remains accessible.

 ## Exceptions
 Unused page map entries should point to an unimplemented area of memory so that an access exception will be generated.
 It is assumed that an exception (generated by the system, not the mmu) is generated for unimplemented regions of the address space.
 Alternately, one page of the memory space could be reserved as a general crash area if exceptions are not supported.
 Exceptions may be generated if the access rights specified in a base register don't match the type of access attempted.
 Since the mapping mechanism prevents access to unmapped memory areas an app may crash without affecting other apps.

-## MVBASE
+## MVSEG
-mvbase atomically swaps the current value to Rd for a new value in Rs1 of the base/bound register identified by Rs2.
+mvseg atomically swaps the current value to Rd for a new value in Rs1 of the base/bound register identified by Rs2.
 Values 0 to 15 in Rs2 identify a base register.
 Values 16 to 31 in Rs2 identify a bounds register.
 If Rs1 is x0 then only the current value is returned, no update of the base/bound register takes place.

 ### Instruction Format